cummim/Sierra-Clancy-request-export/README.md

 * Submit the resulting file of barcodes to Caiasoft via their API

 <b>To re-use this code</b>
-* Download the two python scripts and local_config.template,
+* Download the two python scripts and local_config.template
-* Rename the local_config.template local_config.cfg and add the Sierra host name, API key, and API secret.
+* Rename the local_config.template as local_config.cfg and insert valid entries for Sierra Host Name, API Key, and API Secret.
-* Edit file name prefixes appropriate for your institution
+* Edit in code file name prefixes in getItemBarcodes.py so they are appropriate for your institution
+* Change the location id number in the JSON query section of getOffsiteRequests.py to match the desired location

 Sierra is an integrated library system from Innovative Interfaces.